 Southmayd man found guilty of wife’s murder

-GRAYSON COUNTY, Texas (KXII) - A man has been found guilty of murdering his wife.
+GRAYSON COUNTY, Texas (KXII) - A Southmayd man was found guilty of murdering his wife.

+The jury sentenced 52-year-old Richard Ray Pence II to life in prison Wednesday afternoon.

 Trial began Monday morning for the murder of Pamela Pence.

-Richard Ray Pence II was arrested back in September of 2020 after officers responded to a report of a death on scene at a home in Southmayd.
+Richard was arrested back in September of 2020 after officers responded to a report of a death on scene at a home in Southmayd.

 When officers arrived, they found Pamela deceased.